By NCHIMUNYA MIYOBA

 He also requested the church to take keen interest in reading the bill 10 amendment as it has a lot of progressive ideas despite the propaganda against it.

-Speaking at the same Pastors expressed disappointment over the decision government to legalize the cultivation and processing of marijuana.
+Speaking at the same Pastors expressed disappointment over the decision by government to legalize the cultivation and processing of marijuana.

 The Pastors said the decision goes against the fundamentals and values of a Christian nation which Zambia was founded on.